MoeBuTa/MoeBuTa/README.md

 🏥 [PubMedConnections](https://github.com/PubMedConnections/PubMedConnections) - A tool for exploring the relationships between authors in the PubMed database.

-🛤️ [SlimeMould](https://github.com/MoeBuTa/SlimeMould) - A Python-based model simulating the behaviour of the slime mould using the geometric data of Nanjing subway system.
+🛤️ [SlimeMould](https://github.com/MoeBuTa/SlimeMould) - A Python-based model simulating the slime mould's behaviour using the Nanjing subway system's geometric data.

 ♟️ [ChineseChessTutorial](https://github.com/MoeBuTa/ChineseChessTutorial) - CITS3004 Agile Web Development project using Flask, Jinja, and Sqlite.